 Irishwoman Margaret Gallagher lives a simple life and couldn’t be happier.
 She has a beaming smile, a twinkle in her eye and a love of talking

 Margaret lives in Belcoo in Co Fermanagh in a small cottage that has barely changed in over 280 years.

-It was there before the 1798 Rebellion and has remained intact through the union with Britain, the Easter Rising, War of Independence and the Civil War.
+It was there before the 1798 Rebellion and has remained intact through the union with Britain, the Easter Rising, the War of Independence and the Civil War.

 It’s even survived the development craze and rising house prices of the Celtic Tiger days…so much so that the cottage still has no electricity, TV or even running water.